Let us go on a journey where we shall find PERFECT PEACE. Are you ready?

-The rule is to “walk in the spirit,” says the Apostle, “and ye shall not fulfil the lust of the flesh; for the flesh lusteth against the spirit, and the spirit against the flesh: and these are contrary the one to the other.”
-(Galatians 5:16,17)
+The rule is to “walk in the spirit,” says the Apostle, “and ye shall not fulfil the lust of the flesh; for the flesh lusteth against the spirit, and the spirit against the flesh: and these are contrary the one to the other” (Galatians 5:16,17).

-Now if any man be in Christ, a new creature, he has put away the old man—the carnal nature, which is enmity against God and is not subject to the law of God, neither indeed can be—with all his evil deeds, which the Apostle thus enumerates in Galatians 5:19-21,
+Now if any man be in Christ, a new creature, he has put away the old man—the carnal nature, which is enmity against God and is not subject to the law of God, neither indeed can be—with all his evil deeds, which the apostle thus enumerates in Galatians 5:19-21,

 “Now the works of the flesh [the carnal nature] are manifest, which are these: adultery, fornication, uncleanness, idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, envyings, murders, drunkenness, revellings and such like, of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.”

-The Apostle gives fair warning that those who do such things, no matter how loud may be their professions, have no inheritance in the Kingdom of GOD; and therefore they have no right to the fellowship of the saints upon whom, and the cause of Christ in general, they bring only DIS-grace.
+The apostle gives fair warning that those who do such things, no matter how loud may be their professions, have no inheritance in the Kingdom of GOD; and therefore they have no right to the fellowship of the saints upon whom, and the cause of Christ in general, they bring only DIS-grace.

 They that are Christ’s have CRUCIFIED THE FLESH with the affections and desires.

-If we are living according to the rule of the new nature, following the leading of the spirit of GOD, then we must have these fruits in some measure, even from the very start of our Christian experience; and if we are following on to know the Lord and to walk in the spirit, these fruits are surely growing and becoming more and more manifest to all with whom we are associated.
+If we are living according to the rule of the new nature, following the leading of the spirit of God, then we must have these fruits in some measure, even from the very start of our Christian experience; and if we are following on to know the Lord and to walk in the spirit, these fruits are surely growing and becoming more and more manifest to all with whom we are associated.

 If those who are in Christ would observe this principle, and deal with each other as new creatures, much discord would be avoided; for the motives and endeavors of the “new creature” would be considered, and not the frailties or mistakes of the “earthen vessel.”
 (Reprints of the Original Watchtower 1840)

-It’s that peace at last felt from understanding that the Heavenly Father (who created man for HIS own pleasure (Rev. 4:11; Isa.
+It is that peace at last felt from understanding that the Heavenly Father (who created man for HIS own pleasure (Rev. 4:11; Isa.
 43:7) and in his own image), allows man’s true pleasure, happiness and peace to be experienced when one’s thoughts and actions are in harmony, fellowship and sympathy with the Creator of all things.

-GOD wants that love should respond to love, admiration to admiration, virtue to virtue, and grace to grace, in the Creator and the creature, as face answers to face in a glass.
+God desires that love should respond to love, admiration to admiration, virtue to virtue, and grace to grace, in the Creator and the creature, as face answers to face in a glass.
 In this natural attitude of the Creator and humans, generous benevolence and gratitude combine in mutual happiness.

-Our happiness is enhanced when we appreciation GOD’s character and when we actually strive to copy these same qualities of character and dispositions of mind and heart and try to meet GOD’s approval and feel a peace within our conscience.
+Our happiness is enhanced when we appreciation God’s character and when we actually strive to copy these same qualities of character and dispositions of mind and heart and try to meet GOD’s approval and feel a peace within our conscience.

 It is true to say that all men have lost much of the original likeness of God, but this does not alter the fact that they still crave the happiness and peace which can never be found except under the natural, original relations to his Creator.